SeldonIO/alibi/doc/source/overview/high_level.md

 PDP-plots all are used to obtain graphs that visualize the relationship between feature and prediction directly.

 Suppose a trained regression model that predicts the number of bikes rented on a given day dependent on the temperature, humidity and wind speed.
-Global Feature Attribution for the temperature feature might be a line graph with temperature plotted against number of bikes rented.
+A global feature attribution plot for the temperature feature might be a line graph with temperature plotted against number of bikes rented.
 This type of insight can be used to confirm what you expect to see.
-In the bikes rented case one would anticipate an increase in rentals up until a certain temperature and then a decrease after.
+In the bikes rented case one would anticipate an increase in rentals up until a certain temperature and then a decrease after when it gets too hot.

-**Accumulated Local Effects:**
+**Accumulated Local Effects**

 Alibi only provides Accumulated Local Effects plots because these give the most accurate insight of ALE-plots, M-plots and PDP-plots.
-ALE-plots work by averaging the local changes in prediction at every instance (local effects) in the data distribution.
+ALE-plots work by averaging the local changes in a prediction at every instance in the data distribution.
 They then accumulate these differences to obtain a plot of prediction over the selected feature dependencies.

 Suppose we have a model $f$ and features $X={x_1,... x_n}$.
-Given a subset of the features $X_S$ then let
+Given a subset of the features $X_S$ we denote
 $X_C=X \setminus X_S$.
 We want to obtain the ALE-plot for the features $X_S$, typically chosen to be at most a set of dimension 2 in order that they can easily be visualized.
 For simplicity assume we have $X=\{x_1, x_2\}$ and let
-$X_S=\{x_2\}$ so $X_C=\{x_1\}$.
+$X_S=\{x_1\}$ so $X_C=\{x_2\}$.
 The ALE of $x_1$ is defined by:

 $$
 \hat{f}_{S, ALE}(x_1) =